Liouville comparison theory for blowup of Euler-Arnold equations: Analytic background material

-\end{itemize} \end{lemma} We remind the reader that $\Delta$ is the vector Laplacian; the formulas would be different if we were using the Laplacian on functions.
-We give the proof in Appendix \ref{greenfunctionproof}.
+\end{itemize} Here the functions $\funca_p$ and $\funcb_p$ are defined for $p\in\mathbb{R}$ by } \end{lemma} We remind the reader that $\Delta$ is the vector Laplacian; the formulas would be different if we were using the Laplacian on functions.
+We give the proofs of both Lemmas \ref{lem:greensfunctionhomog} and \ref{lem:greensfunctionnonhomog} in Appendix \ref{greenfunctionproof}.

+\begin{remark}[Homogeneous metrics] {Note that the operator $(1-\Delta)$ is invertible as an operator $H^{k+2}(\mathbb{R}^n)$ to $H^{k}(\mathbb{R}^n)$.
+Furthermore, the operator $(1-\Delta)^{-1}$ makes sense and maps the space of rapidly decaying smooth functions to itself, and can be iterated any number of times.
+Thus there is no issue with $k=2$ and $n=1,2$ or even any larger integer $k$.
+On the other hand, as we have seen in Lemma~\ref{lem:greensfunctionhomog}, the homogeneous operator $(-\Delta)$ behaves quite differently: even for a rapidly decaying, radial, smooth vector field $\omega(r)\,\partial_r$, it is not true that the solution of $\Delta(u(r)\,\partial_r) = -\omega(r)\,\partial_r$ is also rapidly decaying.
+In the above formulas we take advantage of the fact that the slow decay of functions in $\mathbb{R}^n$ for $n\ge 3$ is still fast enough to invert the Laplacian twice, and thus work only with $n\ge 3$ when dealing with the $\dot{H}^2$ metric.
+See Appendix \ref{greenfunctionproof} for the computations which justify this statement. }